pierricksenelaer/load-typekit-webfonts-drupal8/README.md

 # USAGE

-If you use Typekit (https://typekit.com/) to serve web fonts on your Drupal 8, then you may find this module useful
+If you use Typekit (https://typekit.com/) to serve web fonts on your Drupal 8 site, then you may find this module useful

 __`git clone`__ this repo and look for the __`<kitId>`__ placeholder which should be replaced with whatever ID, your kit you generated from Typekit has.